zibneuro/fishexplorer/NeMO/README.md

 <img src="images/NeMO3.png"/>

-Download the test project and unzip it.
+Download the demo project and unzip it.
 Click the “NeMO” button and select the project file from the unzipped test project.
 The project will be loaded and the NeMO window will appear on the screen as shown below.

 <img src="images/NeMO4.png"/>